FIN - Finance

 FIN 3003 Corporate Finance (2-2-3)

 This course empowers students with practical corporate finance skills essential for making informed financial decisions that drive business success.
 Students will develop expertise in capital structure analysis, cost of capital estimation, investment appraisal techniques and dividend policy decisions for maximizing shareholder value.
 The course uniquely integrates company valuation with market trend insights, preparing students for careers in finance, investment, and corporate strategy.
-In addition to technical skills, students use financial terminology and enhance Excel modeling abilities.
+To ensure industry relevance, the curriculum was co-designed with industry committee members.

 Prerequisites: FIN 2003